-- provision of air navigation services which includes: performance of air traffic services, particularly air traffic control, alerting service, flight information and pre-flight information service, all aimed at providing a safe, orderly and smooth air traffic, as well as flight data processing and storage, promulgation of safety-related information, management of air traffic flow and airspace utilisation; - → provision of communication, navigation and surveillance services (CNS); - → provision of aeronautical information services (AIS); - → provision of aeronautical meteorological services (MET). - → provision of air traffic services, particularly air traffic control, alerting service, flight information and preflight information service, all aimed at providing a safe, orderly and smooth air traffic, as well as flight data processing and storage, promulgation of safety-related information, management of air traffic flow and airspace utilisation; - → collecting, processing and issuing of aeronautical information, including special publications;
+- $\rightarrow$ provision of air navigation services (ANS) which includes: - provision of air traffic services (ATS), particularly air traffic control, alerting service, flight information and pre-flight information service, all aimed at providing a safe, orderly and smooth air traffic, as well as flight data processing and storage, promulgation of safety-related information, management of air traffic flow and airspace utilisation; - provision of communication, navigation and surveillance services (CNS); - provision of aeronautical information services (AIS); - provision of aeronautical meteorological services (MET). - ✤ collecting, processing and issuing of aeronautical information, including special publications; - → specifying the operating requirements for air traffic management, control and monitoring systems, equipment, infrastructure, etc.;

-- → specifying the operating requirements for air traffic management, control and monitoring systems, equipment, infrastructure, etc.; - responsibility for the airspace and flight procedures design, minding the interests of military and civil users, as well as environmental protection; - → development, construction, maintenance, monitoring and checking the function of air navigation and meteorological facilities, systems and equipment; - → aeronautical meteorological and aerodrome climatology observations, as well as drafting and exchange of aeronautical meteorological reports; - → preparation of aviation weather forecasts, as well as special information and warnings for the airports and routes in Croatian airspace, preparation of aeronautical meteorological documentation and performance of other tasks as specified by the ICAO documents; - → implementation and coordination of specific engagements in various international organizations, particularly in ICAO and Eurocontrol; - → professional and life-long training of the staff; - → export and import of goods for own needs.
+- → responsibility for the airspace and flight procedures design, minding the interests of military and civil users, as well as environmental protection; - → development, construction, maintenance, monitoring and checking the function of air navigation and meteorological facilities, systems and equipment; - → aeronautical meteorological and aerodrome climatology observations, as well as drafting and exchange of aeronautical meteorological reports; - → preparation of aviation weather forecasts, as well as special information and warnings for the airports and routes in Croatian airspace, preparation of aeronautical meteorological documentation and performance of other tasks as specified by the ICAO documents; - → implementation and coordination of specific engagements in various international organizations, particularly in ICAO and Eurocontrol; - → professional and life-long training of the staff; - $\rightarrow$ export and import of goods for own needs.